 Drug Possession with Intent to Distribute

 Even more serious than regular drug possession is being charged with drug possession with the intent to distribute.
-You will likely find that the intent to distribute the drugs carries much higher penalties than simple possession and the reason for this is because more people can become harmed through the distribution of drugs.
+You will likely find that the intent to distribute the drugs carries much higher penalties than simple possession, and the reason for this is that more people can become harmed through the distribution of drugs.

 Call Our Office for Legal Help